polyrepos/polyrepo-manager/README.md

 ### Command Descriptions

-`poly copy` :
+- `poly copy` :

-The copy command is used to copy a file from a source path to a destination path.
+  - The copy command is used to copy a file from a source path to a destination path.
 The specific implementation depends on the ./actions/copy module.

-`poly update` :
+- `poly update` :

-The update command is used to update the dependencies version in all workspaces.
+  - The update command is used to update the dependencies version in all workspaces.
 The specific implementation depends on the ./actions/update-version module.

-`poly run "git add . && git commit -m 'chore: update readme'"`:
+- `poly all "git add . && git commit -m 'chore: update readme'"`:

-The run command will execute the specified command in all workspaces.
+  - The run command will execute the specified command in all workspaces.
 For example, running node cli.js run ls will execute the ls command in all workspace directories.

+- `poly filter "template-" "touch README.md"` :

+  - The run package.name is match /template-/ repos.

-`poly changed "git add . && git commit -m 'chore: update readme'"` :
+- `poly changed "git add . && git commit -m 'chore: update readme'"` :

-`poly unchanged "git pull --rebase"` :

-The changes command will execute the specified command in all workspaces that have uncommitted changes.
+  - The changed command will execute the specified command in all workspaces that have uncommitted changes.
 For example, running node cli.js changes git status will execute the git status command in all workspace directories with uncommitted changes.

+- `poly unchanged "git pull --rebase"` :

+  - The unchanged command will execute the specified command in all workspaces that not have uncommitted changed.

-`poly set-secret NPM_TOKEN abcdefg123` :
+- `poly set-secret NPM_TOKEN abcdefg123` :

-Setting github secret: key, value
+  - (requires github username in, requires brew install gh, gh auth login) Setting workspace all repo github secret: key, value

+- `poly pr squash "chore(main): release"` :

+  - (requires github username, requires brew install gh, gh auth login) Merge --squash all repos PR match title is start with: chore(main): release

+- `poly pr rebase "chore(main): release"` :

+  - (requires github username, requires brew install gh, gh auth login) Merge --rebase all repos PR match title is start with: chore(main): release